MortonArb-CollectionsValue/OccurrencePoints/README.md

 ## 3-1_refine_occurrence_points.R

  Flags suspect points by adding a column for each type of flag, where FALSE = flagged.
-Most of the flagging is done through the ["CoordinateCleaner"](https://besjournals.onlinelibrary.wiley.com/doi/full/10.1111/2041-210X.13152) package, which was created for "geographic cleaning of coordinates from biologic collections," but GTS and RL flags are original.
+Most of the flagging is done through the ["CoordinateCleaner"](https://besjournals.onlinelibrary.wiley.com/doi/full/10.1111/2041-210X.13152) package, which was created for "geographic cleaning of coordinates from biologic collections," but GTS, RL, and year flags are original.
 Flag columns include:
  - **.cen**: Flag records within 500m of country and province centroids (default is 1000m, but found it was flagging good points in small states; can test and find best value for your work)
  - **.urb**: Flag records inside urban areas (based on rnaturalearth ne_50m_urban_areas shapefile)
  - **.inst**: Flag records within 100m of biodiversity institutions